yoavben/prefect-demo/README.md

 ```

-# hello flow - the simplest prefect
+# Hello Flow - The Simplest Prefect Example

-start by creating the python hellow world script [hello_world.py](hello_world.py)
+Start by creating a Python script for a simple "Hello, World!" example.
+Save this script as `hello_world.py`.

-you can start of by writing a hello world main:
+Begin by writing a standard "Hello, World!" function:

 ```python
 def hello_world():